 Church Council President, Sofia Garfias-Yi

-Sofia is a junior this year at U of I, double majoring in Sociology and Communication.
+Sofia is a senior this year at U of I, double majoring in Sociology and Communication.
 Some of her hobbies include playing the viola, drawing, and scouting out the best places to eat around campus.
 She been involved at St. Andrew’s since her freshman year and says she is excited to see what’s in store!

 Pastor and Director, Amy C. Thoren

 Pastor Amy C. Thoren holds a B.A. from St. Olaf College and an MDiv from the Lutheran School of Theology at Chicago.
 She studied and lived in Germany before being ordained in 2004, and she served 2 congregations in the other twin cities (Mpls/St Paul) before landing in Central IL.
 She loves biking, music, arts, language, composting with worms, and all things sustainably green.
 She often has more questions than answers, and she believes young adults and students are wonderfully honest about the intersection of their lives, their studies, the institutional church, and both faith and doubt.
 She believes the church is about a community of love formed by God’s radical grace known in Christ, and she’s eager to meet you for coffee or lunch.